 The government's ambition for a 'green recovery' from COVID-19 is a golden opportunity for British farming to become a global leader in delivering food security and set the benchmark for sustainable food production around the world.

-Economists calculate the food self-sufficiency figure based on a number of statistics, and the latest figures indicate that UK farmers and growers produced 61% of all the food eaten by people in Britain during 2018.
-This is 10% less than the figure was 30 years ago in 1988.
+Economists calculate the country's food self-sufficiency figure based on a number of statistics, and the latest figures indicate that UK farmers and growers produced 64% of all the food eaten by people in Britain during 2019.
+This compares to 78% in 1984.

 While the UK will never be able to produce everything we need and want to eat, it is vital that the government recognises the important role British farmers play in producing food for our growing population.
 And equally that it does not grow to rely on importing products from other parts of the world which may not have been produced to the high animal welfare and environmental standards that farmers work to in the UK.

-The President of the NFU, Minette Batters, talked about the importance of the government supporting British farmers to produce more food:
+The President of the NFU, Minette Batters, has spoken about the importance of the government supporting British farmers to produce sustainable food:

 See what Mrs Batters said about the NFU's call for the government to source British food where possible to serve in schools and hospitals, and how you can play your part by buying British when you're out shopping:

-The NFU used social media to spread the word about Britain's declining food self-sufficiency on Self-Sufficiency Day, and asked people to show their support for British food and farming by liking and sharing the posts on Facebook and Twitter and signing up to the Back British Farming email newsletter.
+We are using social media to spread the word about Britain's declining food self-sufficiency, and asking people to show their support for British food and farming by joining in the conversation on Facebook, Instagram and Twitter.